 Living Your Dream Life

 Freshly minted graduates/ TEFL certified teachers move to Mexico to fulfil their dream of living in this tropical paradise.
 The first few days will be difficult.
-Mexico is beautiful but it can also be noisy, chaotic and confusing.
-It is also a country of sharp contrasts and it takes time to absorb the stark poverty that exists with such affluence.
+Mexico is beautiful, but it can also be noisy, chaotic and confusing.
+It is also a country of sharp contrasts, and it takes time to absorb the stark poverty that exists with such affluence.
 If you are not familiar with Spanish, that would be yet another stumbling block.

 But once you have settled in and the culture shock has worn out, all that you heard, read and dreamt about this wonderful land will come true.
 One reason for Mexico’s popularity is its people.
 Warm and friendly, they will make you feel at home immediately.
 Mexican cities often top polls conducted by travel magazines on ‘friendliest city in the world/friendliest global destination/most welcoming country.”
 Mexico was ranked 23rd in the World Happiness Report 2019, released by the United Nations Sustainable Development Solutions Network.
 Your Mexican friends with their joy for life will soon have you dancing the Jarabe Tapatío!

 Yet another facet of Mexico that you will love exploring is the spice and flavour of Mexican food.
-Once you have gorged on the popular tacos, nachos or enchiladas with the chilli-infused salsa and subtle guacamole, allow your taste buds to go on a culinary discovery.
+Once you have gorged on the famous tacos, nachos or enchiladas with the chilli-infused salsa and subtle guacamole, allow your taste buds to go on a culinary discovery.

 Explore the country on weekends and school breaks.
 The tranquillity of rural Mexico, buzz of the big cities, the steaming jungles, spectacular beaches, eerie deserts, snow-tipped volcanoes – this country has it all.
 There is also much to learn and absorb from the country’s history.
 Many of Mexico’s famous monuments date back to the pre-Hispanic civilisations.
 The Mayan temple ruins and the forbidding pyramids will leave you marvelling at the ingenuity of our ancestors.